Nigeria president faces showdown over 2013 budget

 Africa’s second biggest economy and top oil producer is growing as an investment destination, offering enviably high economic growth and a huge consumer market from a 160 million population.
 It’s sovereign debt has soared since JP Morgan added it to its emerging market bond index this month.

-But investors remain wary of the government’s tendency to squander its oil windfall on reckless spending and corruption.
+But investors remain wary of the government’s tendency to squander its oil windfall on reckless spending or corruption.

 The budget assumed 2.53 million barrels per day (bpd) oil output, up slightly from 2.48 million bpd this year, and a global oil price of $75 a barrel, up from $72 a barrel in 2012.